 At the time I didn’t give it second thought.
 As a 20 something I worshiped the sun.
+And got several sun burns doing so.
 I was hoping that women would find me more attractive if I had a tan.
 At 35 I underwent a peripheral blood stem cell transplant.
 Both increased my risk of skin cancer.

 Ironically, it was my cancer experience that pushed me to research the world of skin cancer risks and preventative therapies.
 It was this ongoing research that led me to the study linked an excerpted below.